-Just like your skincare routine, your diet also needs to be hydrating and filled with antioxidants.
+Just like your skincare routine, your diet also needs to provide hydration and be filled with antioxidants.
 Avoid foods that affect hormonal changes like an abundance of sugars, trans fats, and fried foods.
 Exercise helps with blood and oxygen flow and detoxification.

 Keep It Cool

-When temperatures rise, so does oily skin’s chances for acne.
-Focus on how to fix oily skin by using cooling products, keep skin clean by blotting throughout the day, or keeping cleansing wipes nearby.
+When temperatures rise, so do oily skin’s chances for acne.
+Focus on how to fix oily skin by using cooling products, keeping skin clean by blotting throughout the day, or keeping cleansing wipes nearby.